-Henein Hutchison is recognized as one of Canada’s pre-eminent appellate litigation firms.
+Henein Hutchison LLP is recognized as one of Canada’s pre-eminent appellate litigation firms.
 We maintain a large and varied appellate practice encompassing criminal, civil, and administrative appeals.
 Our team comprises experienced appellate lawyers recognized in Best Lawyers in Canada for Appellate Law and Criminal Defence.
 Collectively, the members of the firm have litigated hundreds of cases in the Court of Appeal for Ontario and dozens in the Supreme Court of Canada.

 Our lawyers have successfully argued some of the most significant, precedent-setting cases in the country’s highest Court.
 We bring both intellectual depth and unparalleled practical know-how to our appellate work, and have earned the trust and respect of the courts at all levels.

 Ms. Henein received her LL.B. in 1989 from Osgoode Hall Law School and her Masters in Law from Columbia University in 1991.
-She is certified by the Law Society of Upper Canada as a Specialist in Criminal Law.
+She is certified by the Law Society of Ontario as a Specialist in Criminal Law.
 Ms. Henein is the Past President of The Advocates’ Society (2010-2011).
 She is a fellow of the American College of Trial Lawyers and served as a member of the Board of Directors of the Law Commission of Ontario.
 She is one of the founders of the Court of Appeal’s Appellate Duty Counsel Program.

 Ms. Henein is a frequent lecturer.
 She was an Adjunct Professor at Osgoode Hall Law School where she was co-chair of the Masters of Law Program.
-She frequently lectures at the Law Society of Upper Canada, the Advocates’ Society, the Ontario Bar Association, the Criminal Lawyers’ Association and the National Judicial Institute in numerous areas including trial advocacy, evidence, appellate advocacy and substantive criminal law.
+She frequently lectures at the Law Society of Ontario, The Advocates’ Society, the Ontario Bar Association, Criminal Lawyers’ Association and the National Judicial Institute in numerous areas including trial advocacy, evidence, appellate advocacy and substantive criminal law.
 Ms. Henein recently delivered the prestigious Bernard Cohn Memorial Lecture at the University of Windsor Faculty of Law.

 Ms. Henein is co-editor of Martin’s Criminal Code, Martin’s Annual Criminal Practice, and Martin’s Related Criminal Statutes.
 She is the Associate Editor of the Canadian Criminal Cases.

 Ms. Henein has been selected by her peers to be included in the 2010 list of Best Lawyers in Canada with the specialty of Criminal Defence.
 Ms. Henein is the recipient of the 2013 Laura Legge Award and has repeatedly been named one of Canada’s 25 Most Influential Lawyers by Canadian Lawyer Magazine.
 In 2017, Ms. Henein was the recipient of The Law Society Medal for outstanding service to the administration of justice.

 His recent practice has included advising in relation to the defence of complex class actions, advising clients caught up in business crime investigations, and representing individuals and entities in serious criminal cases at all levels of court.
 He has argued numerous criminal and civil appeals and trials, including hundreds of matters in the Ontario Court of Appeal and more than two dozen cases in the Supreme Court of Canada.
 He appears regularly before senior professional discipline tribunals, the Ontario Securities Commission and similar tribunals.